When The Stakes Are High, Rely On Our Team’s Unwavering Commitment To Fiercely Defending Your Rights.

 When is someone eligible for diversion/rehab in place of jail?

 Eligibility for diversion programs often depends on the specifics of your case.
 Generally, if you are charged with a nonviolent drug-related felony, excluding charges related to drug dealing, and have no history of violent offenses or drug delivery, you may be considered for a drug diversion program.
 If recommended by your attorney and accepted into the program, you will be assigned a case manager and are required to complete at least 12 months in the program, successfully passing all phases.
-Successful completion of the program leads to dismissal of the underlying felony drug charges.
+Successful completion of the program leads to the dismissal of the underlying felony drug charges.

 When can the police search a car for drugs?

 Police can only search your vehicle under specific conditions.
 Initially, they need reasonable suspicion of a crime, typically a traffic offense, to pull you over.
-To search your vehicle further, they must have either a warrant, probable cause to believe a crime has been committed, or meet one of the exceptions to these requirements.
+To search your vehicle further, they must have either a warrant, probable cause to believe a crime has been committed or meet one of the exceptions to these requirements.
 Exceptions include your consent, exigent circumstances requiring immediate action, a need for self-protection if they believe you may have a hidden weapon, or if you are arrested and the vehicle is taken into custody.
 It is crucial to understand these conditions to fully comprehend your rights during a traffic stop or any police interaction.

 These Are The Times You Need A Strong Defense.
 Contact Us Now.